 Concrete Hero uses advanced technology to lift and level concrete!

-Typically there have been two options when correcting sunken concrete.
-The first would be replacement, which can be extremely costly, time consuming and inconvenient.
-The second was mudjacking, which works by pumping a cement and sand slurry below a slab to lift it back up.
+In the past, mudjacking was the only method available for homeowners looking to lift and level their sunken concrete.
+Mudjacking, which works by pumping a cement and sand slurry below a slab to lift it back up.
 Mudjacking has been a popular method in the past however it was never regarded as a long-term solution since the slurry material tends to break down over time and the heavy weight of the material can cause the slab to re-settle again.
 It also required drilling large 1″-2″ holes into the concrete which didnt look too great and weakened the slab.
 To solve these issues polyurethane foam is now the preferred materiel to be used when lifting and stabilizing concrete.

 Our state-of-the-art PolyLift system is the industry’s preferred method for effectively raising and leveling sunken concrete.
 Once completed, the life of the concrete has been extended and can be put back to use immediately.
 PolyLifting is the quickest, cleanest and longest lasting method for repairing sunken concrete.